tefra/xsdata/docs/models.rst

      - Description
    * - name
      - str
-     - The real name of the element or attribute this field represents.
+     - The real/local name of the element or attribute this field represents.
    * - type
      - str
      - The field xml type: